 The Morfontaine Golf course was originally designed as a 9 hole course by a Duke, on what were formerly polo grounds.
 Later, 18 holes were added by Tom Simpson, an under-appreciated Golf course architect.
 Both the Golf courses are challenging, though amateurs need not be disappointed, as there is something for them too.

 Located in the Champagne region of north-eastern France, Morfontaine is a unique and exclusive destination for Golf breaks in France.

 The heart of French Golf, however, beats at a Golf course closer to the capital city of Paris.
-This is none other than the Saint Quentin en Yvelines Golf Club, a course that bears the imprint of three Golf visionaries—Van Hagge, Hubert Chesneau and Pierre Thevenin.
+This is none other than Saint Quentin en Yvelines Golf Club, a course that bears the imprint of three Golf visionaries—Van Hagge, Hubert Chesneau, and Pierre Thevenin.

 In addition to the championship course (called The Albatros Golf course), there are two other courses more suitable for the not-so-professional Golfers.
 Not only is this Golf course close to Paris, it is also a public course, so you need not be invited by a member.